romainguy/elegant-underline-keynote/README.md

 as "p" or "g".

 > **Warning**
-> This feature is not yet available, but will be after macOS 13.0 is released
+> This feature is not yet available, but will be after macOS 13.0 is released.

 ![Elegant underline style](images/elegant.png)